-It’s been a while since many of us have been able to go away, so we know there is huge pent-up demand for holidays, with lots of people eager to book a well-deserved break.
+It’s been a while since many of us have travelled abroad, so we know there is huge pent-up demand for holidays, with lots of people eager to book a well-deserved break.

-If you’re dreaming of your next chance to get away but are unsure what the current uncertainty around travel means for your plans, the following advice from ABTA takes you through everything you need to know to book with confidence this year, so that you have a holiday to look forward to.
+If you’re dreaming of your next chance to get away but are unsure what steps you need to take, the following advice from ABTA takes you through everything you need to know to book with confidence this year, so that you have a holiday to look forward to.

 1. Use the expertise of an ABTA Member to help you plan your trip